-Since 2018, Guns Down America and our partners have urged the financial industry to prevent bad actors from abusing the banking system to obtain large quantities of firearms and ammunition and using the firepower they purchase on bank credit to take innocent lives.
-These killers often follow known patterns of suspicious behavior:
+For years, Guns Down America and our partners have urged the financial industry to do their part to prevent would-be mass shooters and gun traffickers from abusing the banking system to obtain large quantities of firearms and ammunition.
+These killers often follow known patterns of suspicious behavior and use the firepower they purchase on bank credit to take innocent lives:

 - In 2012, the shooter who killed 12 people in Aurora, CO charged $9,000 on credit cards to purchase guns, ammunition, and body armor in just 2 months.